LGLTeam/Mod-Menu-With-Memory-hack/README.md

 # Mod Menu With Memory Hack

 Mod Menu with memory hack written in Java, which those functions would be called to lib.
-GameGuardian values can be used for it. @Lucifer.A requested me to upload his project so I did for him
+GameGuardian values can be used for it. @ LuciferAbhay requested me to upload his project so I did for him

 Unfortunately, he have no source code to c++.
 But it still works, use it for educational purposes, maybe you can find better sources on Github :))